0x474F44/ms3v-smp-converter/README.md

 ## Use

-Open `index.html` in a Chromium-based browser.
-Choose the source folder, grant read/write access when prompted, and click **Convert all**.
+Open `index.html` in a Chromium-based browser. or open it directly from here from the link - https://0x474f44.github.io/ms3v-smp-converter/ Choose the source folder, grant read/write access when prompted, and click **Convert all**.

 The converter processes files one at a time and continues after individual failures.
 This is intentional for large music folders.